 Financial statements are critical to your business.
 Without them, you wouldn’t be able to do things like plan expenses, secure loans, or sell your business.

 But how do they get created?
-Through the accounting cycle.
+Through the accounting cycle (sometimes called the “bookkeeping cycle”).

 The accounting cycle is a multi-step process designed to convert all of your company’s raw financial information into financial statements.

-In short, the accounting cycle makes sure that all of the money passing through your business is actually “accounted” for.
-And if you’re a Bench customer, this is what your bookkeeper does behind the scenes to translate your expenses into meaningful financial statements.
+In short, the concept of an accounting cycle makes sure that all of the money passing through your business is actually “accounted” for.
+If you’re a Bench customer, this is what your bookkeeper does behind the scenes to translate your expenses into meaningful financial statements.

 Steps of the accounting cycle

 There are lots of variations of the accounting cycle.
+Some have eight, nine steps, or even ten steps.
 For simplicity’s sake, we’re going to divide it into six steps.

 The six steps of the accounting cycle: